dff1980/sdh-2019/README.md

 # SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Server 2019 PoC

+This project is PoC installation SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Server.
+This document currently in development state.
+Any comments and additions are welcome.
+If you need some additional information about it please contact with Pavel Zhukov (pavel.zhukov@suse.com).
+### Disclamer.
+#### At the moment, no one is responsible if you try to use the information below for productive installations or commercial purposes.

 SAP Data Hub on SUSE CaaS and SES5

 change /etc/hosts